UdhayaParameshwaran-ai/backend-resume-qa/README.md

-# Resume-Based Q&A System with FastAPI and Groq
+# Resume-Based Q&A System with FastAPI, Groq and LangChain

 ## 🚀 Features